Governor to issue executive order raising poll workers' pay

 Atlantic County elections officials have been advocating for increased pay for poll workers for years.

+"I am very appreciative of the governor’s executive order — but it is not permanent," said Atlantic County Board of Elections Chair Lynn Caterson.
+"We need the Assembly to take up the bill passed by the Senate and make these increases permanent and in our statutes."

-To apply to be a poll worker, visit the county Board of Elections web site in your county.
+To apply to be a poll worker, visit the board of elections website for your county.

 To work as an Atlantic County poll worker, visit atlantic-county.org/board-of-elections and click on “Poll Worker Application” in the list of topics to the right.